Theory of charge-to-spin conversion under quantum confinement: Theoretical model

 where $\vv{\sigma}$ is the Pauli matrix vector, $e$ is the electron charge, while the mode-dependent group velocity $v^{j}_{m}(\mu)$ characterizes transport at chemical potential $\mu$.\\ The unitarity of the scattering matrix $S$ ($S^\dagger S=I)$, expressed in the form of a tensor product as $S = \sum_{jj' mm' \sigma \sigma'} \mathcal{P}_{jj'} \otimes \mathcal{P}_{mm'} \otimes \mathcal{P}_{\sigma \sigma'}\, S^{jj'}_{mm'\sigma\sigma'}$, where $\mathcal{P}_{\eta \eta'} = \ket{\eta} \bra{\eta'}$ is the projection operator, allows for a direct derivation of probability conservation sum rules involving the mode-resolved scattering amplitudes $S^{jj'}_{mm'\sigma\sigma'}$.
 These sum rules, which ensure current conservation at the level of individual scattering process, are typically nontrivial to identify within a multimode scattering framework.
-Let us also note that the expressions derived in Eqs. \ref{Equation1}-\ref{Equation3} inherently account for the statistical distribution of the leads, explicitly incorporating external driving via the sum over the lead-dependent voltage biases $V^j$.
+Let us also note that the expressions derived in Eqs. (\ref{Equation1})-(\ref{Equation3}) inherently account for the statistical distribution of the leads, explicitly incorporating external driving via the sum over the lead-dependent voltage biases $V^j$.
 In contrast, a single-process scattering matrix lacks access to this global information and thus cannot capture such experimentally relevant features.
-Therefore, our formalism overcomes this limitation by enabling a direct theoretical link to experimentally accessible quantities such as spin accumulation and SCI signals.\\ To implement the tight-binding Hamiltonian of the scattering region, including arbitrary geometries and spin-orbit interactions, we employ the Kwant package \cite{Groth_2014} as an efficient numerical framework to define the system geometry and evaluating its scattering matrix (Fig. \ref{Figure1}(a)).\\ While our framework is applicable to both current- and voltage-bias configurations, in this work we focus on the current bias configuration applied to the H-shaped Hall bar, illustrated in Fig.~\ref{Figure1}(b).
+Therefore, our formalism overcomes this limitation by enabling a direct theoretical link to experimentally accessible quantities such as spin accumulation and SCI signals.
+Conceptually, our results within the Büttiker field framework are in the same spirit as the Meir–Wingreen formula \cite{PhysRevLett.68.2512,PhysRevB.50.5528}: while the latter establishes a compact relation between Green’s functions and currents, even in the more general out-of-equilibrium and interacting situation, Eqs. (\ref{Equation1})–(\ref{Equation3}) provide explicit trace-formula expressions that connect the scattering matrix to real-space observables.\\ To implement the tight-binding Hamiltonian of the scattering region, including arbitrary geometries and spin-orbit interactions, we employ the Kwant package \cite{Groth_2014} as an efficient numerical framework to define the system geometry and evaluating its scattering matrix (Fig. \ref{Figure1}(a)).

+While our framework is applicable to both current- and voltage-bias configurations, in this work we focus on the current bias configuration applied to the H-shaped Hall bar, illustrated in Fig.~\ref{Figure1}(b).
 The Hamiltonian of the scattering region in the continuum limit is given by: